hpjeonGIT/training_slides/TDD_modern_C++_by_Langr.md

 - In gtest, TEST() vs. TEST_F()
   - TEST(TestSuiteName,TestName): TestSuiteName & TestName are for post-processing.
 Just dummy.
 No data
   - TEST_F(TestFixtureName, TestName): TestFixtureName must be defined as a class, inheriting testing::Test
+  - Fixture can help to abstract code.
+Data structures can be defined/handled within TestFixtureName class, without declaring them in each TEST_F call.
+Therefore, when there are many TEST_F with similar data structure, Fixture can be beneficial in reducing code lines